mimblewimble/grin-rfcs/text/0000-fix-daa.md

 The reason Grin went with a small damping factor was to make the DAA very responsive to changes in graphrate.
 This responsiveness will suffer from increasing the damping factor.
 It makes sense to consider changing not just a parameter in the current DAA, but the DAA altogether, as alternatives may offer better trade-offs between stability and responsiveness.
-They may also achieve greater overall simplicity, both conecptually and in implementation.
+They may also achieve greater overall simplicity, both conceptually and in implementation.

 # Prior art
 [prior-art]: #prior-art